 There are three major phases in our implementation process, with an optional fourth phase:

-Session 3: The final two-day session is devoted to implementation training.
+The final two-day session is devoted to implementation training.
 This work, with both the board and senior administrative staff, includes the development of an annual work plan to include all board activities and to schedule Results discussions, board development, and monitoring of all policies.
-We also help the board review and redefine its board meeting agenda; provide training in policy monitoring processes; design a process for the CEO evaluation consistent with the governance model; and provide preliminary dialog training for stakeholder interface.
+We also help the board review and redefine its board meeting agenda; provide training in policy monitoring processes; design a process for the CEO evaluation consistent with the governance model; and provide preliminary engagement training for stakeholder interface.